 says Dr. Lioudmila Simon, Head Innovation Networked Mobility at E.ON Group Innovation.

 "Bidirectional charging brings great advantages for users and the energy industry.
-On the one hand, the solution contributes to stabilising the grid and bringing more supply security to a decentralised energy world.
+On the one hand, the solution contributes to stabilizing the grid and bringing more supply security to a decentralized energy world.
 On the other hand it allows the user to implement individual mobility wishes and save money",

 says Andreas Booke, Founder and Managing Director of gridX.